-- 1. Bypass not exceeding limitations.
+1. Bypass not exceeding limitations.
 The permittee may allow any bypass to occur which does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
-These bypasses are not subject to the provisions of Parts III.G.2 and III.G.3 of this permit. - 2.
-Notice: - a.
+These bypasses are not subject to the provisions of Parts III.G.2 and III.G.3 of this permit.

+2. Notice:

+- a.
 Anticipated bypass.
-If the permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible at least 60 days before the date of the bypass. - b.
+If the permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible at least ten (10) days before the date of the bypass. - b.
 Unanticipated bypass.
-The permittee shall submit notice of an unanticipated bypass as required under Part II.I of this permit, "Twenty-four Hour Reporting". - 3.
-Prohibition of bypass: - a.
+The permittee shall submit notice of an unanticipated bypass as required under Part II.I of this permit, "Twenty-four Hour Reporting".

+3. Prohibition of bypass:

+- a.
 Bypass is prohibited and the Department may take enforcement action against a permittee for a bypass, unless: - 1) The bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - 2) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgement to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - 3) The permittee submitted notices as required under Part III.G.2 of this permit.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - 3) The permittee submitted notices as required under Part III.G.2 of this permit. - b.
+The Department may approve an anticipated bypass, after considering its adverse effects, if the Department determines that it will meet the three conditions listed above in Part III.G.3.a of this permit.